+True Biblical mercy never tolerates sin for one moment, but it shows compassion to the sinner.
+Mercy helps people overcome sin; it never comforts them in their sin.
 God declares and demonstrates His goodness to His children.
 Nahum described the mercy and goodness of God.
 He is good!
 He is a refuge for help in the day of trouble.
 Furthermore, God knows those who trust in Him.
-He knows His own. … The Lord knoweth them that are his (II Timothy 2:19).
+He knows His own.
+The Lord knoweth them that are his (II Timothy 2:19).
 He has promised to bless those who trust in Him (Psalms 2:12; 34:78; 40:4; 84:12).
 Those promises remain to this day.

 If this post in any way, has blessed you,

 please share this website and its articles with others: